RishabhBajaj25/3dgsconverter/README.md

-# 3D Gaussian Splatting Converter
+# Rishabh's fork of 3D Gaussian Splatting Converter

+Added a script to convert multiple 3DGS in a folder.
+Usage: `bash scripts/convert_folder.bash <folder_name>`

 A tool for converting 3D Gaussian Splatting `.ply` and `.parquet` files into a format suitable for Cloud Compare and vice-versa.
 Enhance your point cloud editing with added functionalities like RGB coloring, density filtering, and flyer removal.